Taomihog/unzipDNA_GPU/README.md

 # DNA Unzipping Curve Calculator (GPU version)

 This is a learning project and my first time using CUDA.
-It runs pretty fast and can finish the whole *E.coli*  genome in less than a minute (My GPU is GeForce RTX 3070 Laptop).
+It runs pretty fast and can finish the whole *E.coli*  genome in about a minute (my GPU: GeForce RTX 3070 Laptop).

 ## Instructions to Use (with Example Data)